The Hierophant Tarot Card Meaning

 Is The Hierophant a positive or negative card?

 The Hierophant isn’t strictly good or bad.
-Upright, he celebrates shared values, education and a sense of belonging.
-Reversed, he cautions against blind obedience or rigid thinking.
+Upright, they celebrates shared values, education and a sense of belonging.
+Reversed, they cautions against blind obedience or rigid thinking.
 Whether it feels positive depends on how you relate to structures—do they support you or stifle you?

 How does The Hierophant align with themes of personal growth?